Missouri River Runner

-The Missouri River Runner is a 283 mi passenger train service operated by Amtrak between Gateway Transportation Center in St. Louis and Union Station in Kansas City, Missouri.
+The Missouri River Runner is a 283 mi passenger train service operated by Amtrak in Missouri between Gateway Transportation Center in St. Louis and Union Station in Kansas City.
 The eastern half of the route runs largely along the right bank of the Missouri River.

-Due to state budget cuts earlier in the year, the service offered one daily round trip during the first seven months of 2022.
-A second round trip restarted on July 18, 2022, but was suspended again on October 24, 2022, due to a shortage of available train equipment.
-It was bought back again on December 16, 2022.
+First introduced in 1980 as the Kansas City Mule and St. Louis Mule, the Missouri River Runner received its current name in 2009.
+As of 2023, there are two daily round trips between Kansas City and St. Louis, with one continuing north to Chicago Union Station as a Lincoln Service train.
+These services fall under the Amtrak Midwest brand.

 History

 Prior services

 The Missouri River Runner route was previously served by the Missouri Mules (known as the Kansas City Mule westbound and the St. Louis Mule eastbound) and the Ann Rutledge under the Missouri Service brand.
 The Missouri Service, in turn, ran along the former main line of the Missouri Pacific Railroad.
 Several of MoPac's St. Louis–Kansas City trains continued onward to Omaha and Denver.
 Missouri Pacific was acquired by the Union Pacific Railroad in 1983.

 When Amtrak took over nationwide passenger service in 1971, the route became the western leg of the National Limited, which originated in New York.
 This was the first passenger train on the route to originate at a point east of the Mississippi River.
 It was the successor of the famed Spirit of St. Louis, which was extended to Kansas City after Amtrak's formation and renamed later in 1971.

 When the National Limited was canceled in 1979, the only train serving the St. Louis–Kansas City corridor was the Chicago–Kansas City Ann Rutledge.
 Missouri officials pressed for the introduction of the Mules in order to maintain and improve service between St. Louis and Kansas City.
 Over the ensuing years of state subsidy, additional station stops were established at Washington, Hermann, Lee's Summit and Independence.

 The Ann Rutledge had previously been part of both the Missouri Service and Illinois Service, but had its eastern terminus cut back to St. Louis in 2006.
 This gave the St. Louis–Kansas City route two daily round trips on a schedule similar to the last pre-Amtrak MoPac service.
 The Chicago–St. Louis State House connected once per day with the Ann Rutledge to continue through service from Chicago to Kansas City.

 In 1984, Amtrak's Jefferson City depot and ticket office was moved from the former MoPac station to a renovated historic building east of the depot but closer to the Missouri State Capitol.
 It was hoped the relocated station would allow tourists and others easier access to the state government buildings.
-Jefferson City is not on an Interstate Highway; the nearest airport is in Columbia.
+Jefferson City is not on an Interstate Highway; the nearest commercial airport is in Columbia.
 The revived station stop at Hermann was instituted in similar fashion to encourage use of Amtrak for access the city's popular German festivals.